 Lachie’s first Indigenous Nationals experience

-For Lachie, stepping into his first Indigenous Nationals was a leap into the unknown.
-But what he found was more than just competition.
-It was community.
+For Lachie, stepping into his first Indigenous Nationals was a leap into the unknown but what he found was more than just competition, it was community.

 “As it was my first games, I did not know what to expect.
 Though what got me through was how great the team was together.
-The support, banter and want to be around one another is what made us stand out amongst the rest I feel,” Lachie said.
+The support, banter and [the] want to be around one another is what made us stand out amongst the rest I feel,” Lachie said.

-“I felt I was at home and slotted in well to the sports I was there to play Touch and Netball.
-Coming from someone who hadn’t played in the games before I would just say get on the field and give everything a go.”
+“I felt I was at home and slotted in well to the sports I was there to play, touch and netball.”

 “Even the other universities back you and give you their full support when you verse them.
-It just seems to be a thing at BlackFella tournaments (we just want mob to thrive no matter if it is our opposition), something I haven’t seen in other types of comps.”
+It just seems to be a thing at BlackFella tournaments.
+We just want mob to thrive no matter if it is our opposition, something I haven’t seen in other types of comps.”

-“I gotta say my roomie Benny Cooper was a standout player, got a mad step on him too.”
+“I gotta say, my roomie Benny Cooper was a standout player.
+Got a mad step on him too.”

 His advice to future participants?
-“Get on the field and give everything a go.”
+“Coming from someone who hadn’t played in the games before, I would just say get on the field and give everything a go.”

 Stay in the loop!